jyutcitzi/jyutcitzi-RIME/README.md

    b.
 Click “Settings...”.
 A new Finder window should appear
    c.
 Copy and paste the YAML files to the Rime folder
    d.
 Under the language tab, having Squirrel selected, click “Deploy”
    e.
-Wait for the keyboards to load, which takes a bit more than a minute
+Wait for the keyboards to load (please be patient!)
    f.
 Hit F4 or CTRL + \` to switch to either:
       i. “粵切字 (禾旡·比\`·版)” (web version of the keyboard), or
       ii. “粵切字 (夫干·天\`·版)” (font version of the keyboard),
    g.
 Start typing!

+   For Windows:
+   a.
+Press Windows Key + R, enter %AppData%\Rime and press ENTER (try %AppData%\Rime).
+A new window should appear
+   c.
+Copy and paste the YAML files to the Rime folder
+   d.
+Press "All Applications" > "RIME Weasel" > "[Weasel]Deploy"
+   e.
+Wait for the keyboards to load (please be patient!)
+   f.
+Hit F4 or CTRL + \` to switch to either:
+      i. “粵切字 (禾旡·比\`·版)” (web version of the keyboard), or
+      ii. “粵切字 (夫干·天\`·版)” (font version of the keyboard),
+   g.
+Start typing!
-   For Windows: To be Updated.
+   To be Updated.
 Please contact us if you can help us extend this part of the README.

 ## File Descriptions
 For those who want to know more about what the keyboard contains, here is a description of the keyboard-related files in this folder: